Florida Knife Law – The Complete Guide (In Plain English)

 Balisong Knives

 Balisong knives, also known as butterfly knives, are legal to own and carry in Florida.
-These unique blades feature two handles that rotate around the tang of the knife when opened or closed.
-The handles can be made from various materials including wood, plastic, metal, and even bone.
-Balisong knives were originally designed for martial arts training but they have become popular among collectors due to their intricate design and construction methods.
+They have two handles that rotate around the tang of the knife when opened or closed, and have become popular among collectors due to their intricate design and construction methods.

 Prohibited Knives in Florida